Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

-The key tool for proving Theorem \ref{thm:main theorem existence of perturbation reduce the entropy} is the notion of {\it entropy instability}.
+The key idea for proving Theorem \ref{thm:main theorem existence of perturbation reduce the entropy} is the notion of {\it entropy instability}.
 A shrinker $\Sigma\subset \R^{n+1}$ is {\it entropy unstable} if there exists a variation $(\Sigma_{\epsilon})_{\epsilon\in(-\delta,\delta)}$ of $\Sigma$ which decreases entropy.
-Entropy stability of embedded shrinkers was first introduced in \cite{CoMi}.
+Entropy stability of embedded shrinkers was first introduced by Colding and Minicozzi in \cite{CoMi}.
 Our method to construct closed curves with turning number $m$ but entropy less than that of the $m$-covered circle $\Gamma_m$ is to show that $\Gamma_m$ is entropy unstable for all $m\geq 2$.
 We not only show that multiply-covered circles are entropy unstable, but also that {\it all} closed shrinkers $\Gamma\subset \R^2$ other than the embedded circle are entropy unstable.
-Furthermore, we calculate their {\it entropy index}, which is the number of linearly independent variations which reduce the entropy of the shrinker (see Liu \cite{Li}).
+Furthermore, we calculate their {\it $F$-index}, which measures the number of linearly independent variations which reduce the entropy of the shrinker (see Liu \cite{Li}).